 No. Issue/Topic Area Comment Commenter Staff Response the size.
 Because of this, APAH has found that our biggest projects are also often the most cost efficient.
 Such projects would not have been possible without generous bonus density programs.
-Eliminate barriers to Missing Middle The county should create policies to limit Eyal Li, Takoma These comments will be considered Housing displacement in redeveloping areas.
-We Park and discussed further during the cannot afford to build out more sprawling Planning Board worksessions to exurbs.
-Eliminating single family zoning inform revisions and reorganization countywide is a promising strategy.
-We of the draft plan. need to eliminate barriers to missing middle housing, and parking minimums.
+97. Eliminate harriers to Missing Middle The county should create policies to limit Eyal Li, Takoma These comments will be considered 97.
+Eliminate barriers to Missing Middle , , , , , , , , , , , , , , , , , , , , Park and discussed further during the Housing displacement in redeveloping areas.
+We Park 0 cannot afford to build out more sprawling exurbs.
+Eliminating single family zoning Planning Board worksessions to inform revisions and reorganization countywide is a promising strategy.
+We of the draft Plan. need to eliminate barriers to missing middle housing, and parking minimums.
 I would like to see bolder goals and tactics in the final plan.
-Build More Housing, of More Types, in WMCCA Comment: To say, "Montgomery Kenneth Bawer Thrive Montgomery 2050 views new More Ways County needs to build more housing" begs for West residents and new housing as a Montgomery County needs to build more the question, "When will Montgomery Montgomery benefit to Montgomery County. housing.
+98. Build More Housing, of More Types, in WMCCA Comment: To say, "Montgomery Kenneth Bawer The draft Plan views new residents 50.
+More Ways County needs to build more housing" begs for West and new housing as a benefit to Montgomery County needs to build more the question, "When will Montgomery Montgomery Montgomery County.
+Access to housing.
 Declining production and County have enough housing?"
-The current County Citizens Access to quality affordable and increased development costs have population is now about one million people.
-Association attainable housing should be a right. resulted in rising housing costs and an Do we want to plan for a county where the increase in the number of cost-burdened population is 10 million or 25 million Putting artificial limits on growth is households.
+The current County Citizens quality affordable and attainable increased development costs have population is now about one million people.
+Association housing should be a right. resulted in rising housing costs and an Do we want to plan for a county where the 5 5 increase in the number of cost-burdened population is 10 million or 25 million Putting artificial limits on growth is households.
 Without an appropriate people?
 The current draft Plan treats neither practical nor desirable for range of housing types at attainable price population growth as an expectation, several reasons.
 For example, since points, the county will be unable to rather than either a desired goal or a we cannot stop people from coming attract and retain the employment base potential problem.
 Job and business growth to this region, limiting growth in the necessary to support our economic well must only be pursued on a sustainable county will make housing increasingly being.
 (P. 86) basis, that is, only if they can be attained more expensive and exacerbate without negatively impacting quality of life inequities and other issues. (including, for example, air and water Additionally, communities with quality, traffic, and yes, our happiness population decline also typically rating) and without negatively impacting experience economic decline. the environmental quality of our natural areas (for example, no stormwater or other